marcdecline/marcdecline/README.md

-&nbsp;&nbsp;&nbsp;&nbsp; - 🔭 Working in personal projects.
+&nbsp;&nbsp; - 🔭 Working in personal projects.

-&nbsp;&nbsp;&nbsp;&nbsp; - 💕 In love with Typescript, React, Mongo, NodeJs, Express and Firebase.
+&nbsp;&nbsp; - 💕 In love with Typescript, React, Mongo, NodeJs, Express and Firebase.

-&nbsp;&nbsp;&nbsp;&nbsp; - 💼 I am currently working as a senior developer
+&nbsp;&nbsp; - 💼 I am currently working as a senior developer

-&nbsp;&nbsp;&nbsp;&nbsp; - 🐕 And the most important thing, these two little monsters on the left are Mus and Sam.
+&nbsp;&nbsp; - 🐕 And the most important thing, these two little monsters on the left are Mus and Sam.

 <br /><br /><br /><br />

 ## Contact Me

-- 📫 **marcdecline@gmail.com**
+- 📫 **marcdecline@riseup.net**

 ## You can find me at: